D.C. Un-United: Amazon's Second HQ Pits City Vs. Its Suburbs

 "Nobody's going to share that," says David Iannucci, director of economic development in Maryland's Prince George's County, which wraps around the District on the eastern side.

-Prince George's County was the one behind that fourth — now rejected — pitch from the Washington metro area.
+Prince George's County was behind that fourth — now rejected — pitch from the Washington metro area.
 Iannucci says the Maryland governor's office essentially told all interested counties to submit individual bids.
 Only one made the cut.

 Iannucci says Amazon told his county that it didn't make the finalist list because it lacks senior software development engineers.
 His county, ironically, is the one with the University of Maryland, College Park, which is known for its top-rated computer science program — one that's definitely mentioned by the three finalist bids from the region.

-These days, the three D.C. area finalists are taking great pains to say how much they like each other, at least as a region.
+These days, the three D.C.-area finalists are taking great pains to say how much they like each other, at least as a region.
 A few weeks after they made the top-20 list, the governors of Maryland and Virginia along with the mayor of Washington wrote a letter to Amazon CEO Jeff Bezos:

 "The reality is that Maryland, Virginia, and Washington, D.C., are much more than just neighbors.
-We are partners...
+We are partners. ...
 In many ways, our jurisdictions have embraced a shared vision for the future."

 The letter stopped short of endorsing any one location.

-In a statement, Washington's Deputy Mayor Brian Kenner struck the same pro-region sentiment: "We know that if Amazon chooses the Washington region for its second headquarters, it would provide jobs and economic opportunity across the region, including in the District of Columbia," he said.
+In a statement, Washington's deputy mayor, Brian Kenner, struck the same pro-region sentiment: "We know that if Amazon chooses the Washington region for its second headquarters, it would provide jobs and economic opportunity across the region, including in the District of Columbia," he said.
 "If one wins, we all win."

 Amazon, for its part, declined to comment on specific proposals, but a spokesperson said the company is working with each candidate city "to dive deeper on their proposals and share additional information about the company's plans."

-And for now, that means Amazon has to choose not just among 20 metropolitan areas, but three neighbors in one of them.
+And for now, that means Amazon has to choose among not just 20 metropolitan areas but three neighbors in one of them.
 Though some folks around Washington would say, that's three times the chances of winning.

 NPR's Ian Wren contributed to this report.